jbyrum55/lab5-ceg-3400/README.md

 ```

 * What does the rule action `alert` do?
+   *The alert action is something that is put in place to look for a certain something.
+In our example when it finds a ICMP packet it will let you know.
+You can also use the alert command to search for something you want to find or something that should not be somewhere.
 * In this scenario, why might we ***NOT*** want to use the `reject` or `drop`
   rule actions?
 Be sure to understand the scenario by reading task 1 instructions
   and be verbose in your answer!